chris-jeune/Snake-Game/README.md

-**Simple Snake Game: JavaFX**
+**Snake Game**

-Welcome to the Simple Snake Game repository!
-This project is a classic snake game implemented using JavaFX and Scene Builder.
+This project is a basic snake game implemented using JavaFX and Scene Builder.
 Enjoy the nostalgia of controlling a snake as it moves around the game board, eating food to grow longer while avoiding collisions with itself and the walls.

 ### Features:
 - **Classic Gameplay:** Experience the classic gameplay of controlling a snake in a grid-based environment.